Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Discussion and conclusions

-We performed eight 2D fully kinetic simulations of magnetic reconnection (MR) in Earth's magnetotail, based on satellite data measured during a reconnection event observed by MMS.
-While most upstream plasma parameters have been directly inferred from observational data, key numerical parameters of the simulation setup, including mass ratio, box size, as well as the initial temperature ratio, have been systematically varied to assess their effect on the simulated system evolution.
-For the first time, the electron and ion energizations resulting from data-inspired fully kinetic simulations were analyzed and directly compared with energy measurements from observations.
-Overall, our simulations show the development of nonthermal populations in the energy distribution for electrons and ions, attaining energies broadly consistent with those observed in the Earth's magnetotail.
+We performed eight fully kinetic 2D simulations of MR in Earth's magnetotail, based on satellite data measured during a reconnection event by MMS.
+To initialize our reconnection runs, the upstream plasma parameters were directly inferred from observational data, and key numerical parameters of the simulation setup, including the mass ratio, box size, and initial temperature ratio, were systematically varied to assess their effect on the system evolution.
+For the first time, the particle energization obtained from data-driven fully kinetic simulations was compared with MMS observations of both ion and electron energy spectra.
+Our simulations quantitatively retrieve the observed energies and trend for both ions and electrons, except for the very high-energy range of the electrons, which remains underrepresented.

-In our parameter scan, we have investigated the effect of the ion-to-electron temperature ratio.
-While low plasma-$\beta$ plasma simulations have been performed in previous studies to investigate MR, the focus was primarily on scenarios with equal electron and ion temperatures --- conditions that are more appropriate for investigating MR in solar flares (e.g.\ \citeNP{Li_2019_mass_ratio, Li_2019_power_law, Zhang_2024}), but not representative of Earth's magnetosphere.
-Our results show a significant influence of the initial particle temperatures on the energization (see Figure~\ref{fig:E_variations}c)), therefore this distinction is significant.
+In our parameter scan, we investigated the effect of the ion-to-electron temperature ratio.
+While low plasma-$\beta$ simulations have been performed in previous studies to investigate MR, the focus was primarily on scenarios with equal electron and ion temperatures -- conditions that are more appropriate for investigating MR in solar flares \citep[e.g.,][]{Li_2019_mass_ratio, Li_2019_power_law, Zhang_2024}, but not representative of Earth's magnetosphere.
+Our results show a significant influence of the initial particle temperatures on the energization (see Figure~\ref{fig:E_comparison}c)); therefore, this distinction is significant.
+In terms of the mass ratio, \citet{Li_2019_mass_ratio} found a minimal effect on the resulting energy distributions under solar flare conditions, consistent with our findings.